 As the elected representatives of the electorate, Councillors main function is to guide and direct the affairs of the First Nation by presenting ideas or solutions for debate and eventually voting according to his/her best judgment for or against a legal motion.
+The following are additional, but not limited to, roles of Councillors:

-- Attend all scheduled Council meetings. - Chair committee meetings as assigned (portfolio assignments). - Report the committee's progress to Council as required. - Present concerns of the debendaagziwaad by providing adequate information in advance of the meeting. - Formulate and debate motions. - Debate issues pros and cons to ensure all facts are considered fairly for the Nation as a whole. - Vote with the best interest of the Nation in mind, the Council member supports the decision of the Council as a whole. debendaagziwaad in mind. - Participate as a member of Council in the formation of local legislation. - Ensure the aboriginal treaty rights of debendaagziwaad are not infringed upon or violated by any means without referendum of debendaagziwaad. - As a member of Council, in consultation with the Chief may be required to provide Traditional Territory Acknowledgements, Openings or provide interviews on behalf of the Nation. - Ensure the political capacity of the First Nation maintains focus on the political strategic direction (plan) set by Council in its planning function. - Approve the annual strategic plan and budget. - Ensure open internal communications with its electorate is maintained. - Represent Chief and Council at all external meetings, conferences as mandated by Council.
+- Attend all scheduled Council meetings. - Chair committee meetings as assigned (portfolio assignments). - Report the committee's progress to Council as required. - Present concerns of the debendaagziwaad by providing adequate information in advance of the meeting. - Formulate and debate motions. - Debate the issues's pros and cons to ensure all facts are considered fairly for the Nation as a whole, as with. - Vote with the best interest of the Nation in mind, the Council member supports the decision of the Council as a whole. debendaagziwaad in mind. - Participate as a member of Council in the formation of local legislation. - Ensure the aboriginal treaty rights of debendaagziwaad are not infringed upon or violated by any means without referendum of debendaagziwaad. - As a member of Council, in consultation with the Chief may be required to provide Traditional Territory Acknowledgements, Openings or provide interviews on behalf of the Nation. - Ensure the political capacity of the First Nation maintains focus on the political strategic direction (plan) set by Council in its planning function. - Approve the annual strategic plan and budget. - Ensure open internal communications with its electorate is maintained. - Represent Chief and Council at all external meetings and conferences as mandated by Council.
 This would include involvement with non-First Nation entities.